 How can I use Title IX to ensure that my pregnancy or family responsibilities do not interfere with my education?

 Title IX requires professors and administrators treat pregnancy, childbirth and related conditions in the same manner and under the same policies as any other temporary disability.
 The university can require a pregnant student to provide a doctor’s certification of fitness to continue in an education program or activity only if the same requirement is imposed on all other students with physical or emotional conditions requiring a doctor’s care.
 Pregnant students must be provided the same accommodations and support services available to other students with similar medical needs.
 Your professors or administrators should not tell you that you have to drop out of your classes or academic program or change your educational plans due to your pregnancy.
-If you have a concern regarding your status as a pregnant or parenting student at CSU Stanislaus, please contact Dennis Shimek or Julie Johnson immediately.
-Resources are available for you; just make the call.
+If you have a concern regarding your status as a pregnant or parenting student at Stanislaus State, please contact Julie Johnson immediately.
+Resources are available for you; just make the call to (209) 667-3351.

 Do my professors have to excuse my absences due to pregnancy, childbirth or abortion?